Apply for a licence

 - a certified copy of your current interstate licence

-- financial information that shows you meet the Minimum Financial Requirements (PDF) - Nominee Supervisor applicants don’t need to supply financial information
+- financial information that shows you meet the minimum financial requirements - Nominee Supervisor applicants don’t need to supply financial information

 - proof of identity (e.g. a certified copy of your driver’s licence or passport)